rockettheme/docs/Docs/wordpress/themes/ambrosia/INDEX.md

 ---
 title: Ambrosia
-description: Your Guide to Using the Ambrosia Template for WordPress
+description: Your Guide to Using the Ambrosia Theme for WordPress
-breadcrumb: /wordpress:WordPress/!templates:Templates/!ambrosia:Ambrosia
+breadcrumb: /wordpress:WordPress/!themes:Themes/!ambrosia:Ambrosia

 ---